alyst/HierarchicalHotNet.jl/docs/src/network_diffusion.md

 The resulting matrix is then submitted to [`random_walk_with_restart()`](@ref HierarchicalHotNet.random_walk_with_restart) method that generates the matrix of random walk transition probabilities.

+Alternatively, one can use [`stabilized_stepmatrix()`](@ref HierarchicalHotNet.stabilized_stepmatrix) method to weight the edges of the original network according to how frequently their are being utilized during the random walk.

 ## [Node and edge weights](@id netweights)

 TODO